The First Entry

 I keep coming back to the idea that I rush myself and my family too much, it degrades my relationships, it strains my loved ones, but then I fall back into it again.
 But, I guess that’s okay, failure is okay.

 As long as there is life there is hope, so I get to try again today to not rush myself and others, because when I rush I don’t enjoy the little victories, which would buffer me for the inevitable pain and defeat that is also part of life.

-I get to go make breakfast now, but I wonder why when I keep realizing this point I seem to sink back into the bad habit of rushing myself?
+I “get to” go make breakfast now, but I wonder why when I keep realizing this point, that I’m rushing to my own death, do I seem to sink back into the bad habit of rushing myself yet again?

 (Decemer 2021) I’m near 200 posts now and decided to randomly go ack using Google to “pick a random number corresponding to an old post “for fun”.
 Looking back at the past I know I was in the second month of covid stay at home “quarentine” and under a intense amount of pressure, change and stress.
 I wanted to have a “good attitude” about it, but it was ultimately impossible for me to have a good attitude for the length that the pandemic would last with the handling of it being both against what I wat as well as to super effective.
 I still am under weird restrictions in my corer of the world in what looks like the begining of year three of something we were told would last a few weeks.